atul-anurag-sharma/atulanurag/content/publication/PhD Dissertation/index.md

 ---
-title: "PhD Dissertation: The global phase space of the three-vortex interaction system and its application to vortex-dipole scattering"
+title: "PhD Dissertation:
+The global phase space of the three-vortex interaction system and its application to vortex-dipole scattering"
 authors:
 - admin
 date: 2026-05-18

-publication_types: ["7"]
+publication_types: ["7"]  # thesis type in Wowchemy

 abstract: >
   This dissertation presents a global reduction of the classical three-vortex problem that is free from coordinate singularities, enabling a comprehensive analysis of the system's dynamics across all circulation regimes.